-LGBT people are able to celebrate every aspect of their sexuality in public, even to the point of indecency with their LGBT pride parades which features almost nude participants engaging in sexually provocative poses.
+LGBT people are able to celebrate every aspect of their sexuality in public, even to the point of indecency with their LGBT pride parades which feature almost-nude participants engaging in sexually provocative poses.

-But it turns out that public celebration of sexuality and your sexual attraction no longer apply to heterosexuals.
-At least in the state of Victoria where women are no longer able to attract male attention in public and men cannot enjoy female beauty in public.
+But it turns out that public celebration of sexuality and your sexual attraction no longer applies to heterosexuals.
+At least not in the state of Victoria, where women are no longer able to attract male attention in public and men cannot enjoy female beauty in public.

-This began when Grid Girls were axed for the 2018 F1 Australian Grand Prix which is held at Albert Park Lake every year in Inner Melbourne.
-The F1 said they were making these attractive girls unemployed because they “feel this custom does not resonate with our brand values and clearly is at odds with modern day societal norms”.
+This began when Grid Girls were axed for the 2018 F1 Australian Grand Prix which is held at Albert Park Lake in inner Melbourne every year.
+The F1 organisers said they were making these attractive girls unemployed because they “feel this custom does not resonate with our brand values and clearly is at odds with modern day societal norms”.

 Pressure had been building in Victoria for grid girls to be axed for many years.
-In 2017 the Victorian Greens lobbied the Andrews’ Labor Government to stop funding sporting events that “sexualise and objectify women”.
-The then Minister for Women responded that she wanted “highly sexualised grid girls” become a thing of the past.
+In 2017, the Victorian Greens lobbied the Andrews Labor Government to stop funding sporting events that “sexualise and objectify women”.
+The then-Minister for Women responded that she wanted “highly sexualised grid girls” to become a thing of the past.

-This year the Andrews Government announced it was passing new laws to ban vehicles from displaying “offensive images or slogans” on Victorian roads.
-If a vehicle displays a slogan Ad Standards Community Panel deems obscene, an order will be issued for the slogan to be removed, or the vehicle will be de-registered by VicRoads.
+This year, the Andrews Government announced it was passing new laws to ban vehicles from displaying “offensive images or slogans” on Victorian roads.
+If a vehicle displays a slogan the Ad Standards Community Panel deems obscene, an order will be issued for the slogan to be removed or the vehicle will be de-registered by VicRoads.